zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-datacatalog-environment/setup-datacatalog-environment.md

 ### Objectives

 In this lab, you will:
-* (Optional) Create a compartment for your data catalog objects.
+* (Optional) Create a compartment for your Data Catalog objects.
-* (Optional) Create a user group for data catalog administrators.
+* (Optional) Create a user group for Data Catalog administrators.
-* Create policies to give your data catalog admins and other user groups access to use data catalog resources.
+* Create policies to give your Data Catalog admins and other user groups access to use Data Catalog resources.
 * Create a Dynamic Group policy to allow Data Catalog to access your Object Storage resources.
-* Create a data catalog instance.
+* Create a Data Catalog instance.

 ### Prerequisites